 Once you build up a body of work, head over to a site like Shutterstock and submit your best samples.
 If your work has what it takes, you’ll get paid every time someone downloads your images.

-Available data says you can expect to make about $50,944 as a beginner SEO specialist.
+Available data says you can expect to make about $56,095 as a beginner SEO specialist.
 Start your search for an SEO specialist job on FlexJobs.

 Social media managers help businesses market on sites like Facebook and engage with customers.
 By creating compelling posts, you’ll help your client drive sales—making you an invaluable asset to the business.